 As member of the German Producer’s Association, he has numerous times represented the Association at FIAPF meetings and has served in the German Oscar selection committee.
 For over 30 years he represented the German Filmexporters at the FFA (the Federal Film Subsidy Fund) where he was involved in the creation of various amendments to the German Film Subsidy Law.
 Starting early 2000 and for the following eight years, he served as board member of SPIO, the umbrella organization of all German Film Associations.
 When time permited, he lectured at the HFF (University for Film and Television) in Munich on international sales of feature films.
 In 1994, he co-founded EFEX, the Association of European Film Exporters e.V. and was elected its first president.
 From 2006 to 2009, Dieter Menz was a member of the board of directors of EFEA, the European Film Exporters Association in Paris.

-Today, atlas international is owned and headed by his sons, Philipp and Stefan Menz, both seasoned movie executives with professional carreers spanning more than 28 years.
+Today, atlas international is headed by his sons, Philipp and Stefan Menz, both seasoned movie executives with professional carreers spanning more than 28 years.
 Philipp Menz, who started his career in the early 80ties, working for Peter Strauss' Movie Group in Los Angeles, was a member of the board of the European Exporters Association (EFEA) and currently serves as a member of the board of the German Film Exporters Associations (VDFE).
 In 2011, Philipp Menz was a member of the German Oscar selection committee.

 Over the years, atlas international has changed from a "features only" foreign sales company to a multifaceted Media Company.
 Through worldwide contacts and aided by its long-standing experience in worldwide film sales as well as its intimate knowledge of the copyright situation in the international markets, atlas today sells features, TV-movies and series in all media, arranges production financing and structures co-productions for theatrical and television product. atlas international combines half a century of experience with a feel for the future of the entertainment industry.